 Potential photography course topic ideas:

-Everyone loves delicious food but not everyone knows how to prepare and cook their own delicious food.
+Everyone loves delicious food.
+Not everyone knows how to prepare and cook their own delicious food.
 This makes culinary schools and tutorials one of the most profitable online course ideas—as long as you can actually cook.

 Share your skills with a course and show folks how to cook awesome food from scratch.
-Keep in mind that this is a niche that requires solid experience—you can’t just make two-minute noodles and expect to get a paycheque.
+Keep in mind that this is a niche that requires solid experience.
+Whether you're a home chef or a trained culinary expert, having unique skills and training that the average Joe does not will set you apart.

 Potential cooking course topic ideas: